LEARNAcademy/unit-1-assessment/.github/pull_request_template.md

 ### ✅ Completed Files

-Select the following as confirmation that the files in this repository are complete.
+Please mark the following as confirmation that the tasks in your assessment are complete.

-- [ ] Career Readiness
 - [ ] Coding Challenges
 - [ ] Coding Concepts
 - [ ] Interview Questions